 - Finally, could this problem/crisis be an existential threat?

 4. What are your options?

-Once you understand the priorities of the, you are in a position to formulate your options, the choices you can make with the resources you had to hand and the outcomes you need to resolve the crisis and/or problem.
-Defining your desired results will narrow the options down, allowing you to focus more on the strategic detail required and the rights and wrongs of each choice to resolve things.
+Once you understand the priorities of the, you are in a position to formulate your options.
+The choices you can make with the resources you have to hand and the outcomes you need to resolve the crisis.
+Defining your desired results will narrow your options down.
+Allowing you to focus more on the strategic detail required and the rights and wrongs of each choice to resolve things.